Eschatologue/CM_wiki/docs/spells/5th-level.md

 Swarming, biting locusts fill a 20-foot-radius sphere centered on a point you choose within range.
 The sphere spreads around corners.
 The sphere remains for the duration, and its area is lightly obscured.
 The sphere's area is difficult terrain.

-When the area appears, each creature in it must make a Constitution Saving Throw.
+When the area appears, each creature in it must make a Constitution :d20-save: **Saving Throw**.
 A creature takes 4d10 piercing damage on a failed save, or half as much damage on a successful one.
 A creature must also make this :d20-save: **Saving Throw** when it enters the spell's area for the first time on a turn or ends its turn there.

 ***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, the damage increases by 1d10 for each slot level above 5th.